 Archeological and historic properties will be identified, evaluated, and protected as required by the National Historic Preservation Act and the regulations that implement it.
-Before construction begins, the DOE, the Federal Advisory Council on Historic State Historic Preservation. and will Preservation Officers sign an agreement that spells out how historic properties will be identified, how their significance will be evaluated, and how they will be protected.
+Before construction begins, the DOE, the Federal Council Advisory on Historic Preservation. and State Historic Preservation Officers will sign an agreement that spells out how historic properties will be identified, how their significance will be evaluated, and how they will be protected.